 If personal information falls into the wrong hands, it can lead to fraud, identity theft, or similar harms.
-Businesses may also be concerned about reputational harm.
 State legislatures realized the potential for this harm and have enacted laws to help protect consumers' personal information.
-Given the cost of a security breach, safeguarding personal information is just plain good business.
+Given the cost of a security breach and the potential reputational harm, safeguarding personal information is just plain good business.